Safest Teeth Whiteners

 Oral thrush is the most common fungal infection cancer patients get while receiving treatment.
 Cancer treatments weaken the immune system, which can trigger the overgrowth of Candida fungus.

-Using steroid medications long-term can cause this condition.
-If you frequently use an asthma inhaler that contains steroids, you have an increased risk of developing oral candidiasis.
-This is because steroids compromise the immune system, says Dr. Aggarwal.
+According to Dr. Aggarwal, steroids compromise the immune system.
+Using steroid medications long-term can cause thrush flush.
+If you frequently use an asthma inhaler with steroids, you have an increased risk of developing oral candidiasis.

-Pacifiers and baby bottles can make a baby’s mouth too moist, creating the ideal environment for yeast to grow in.
-Babies should not go to sleep with a bottle in their mouths, and pacifier use should be limited throughout the day.
+Pacifiers and baby bottles can make a baby’s mouth too moist, creating an ideal environment for yeast to multiply.
+Babies should not sleep with a bottle or a pacifier in their mouths.

 Thoroughly clean pacifiers and bottle nipples in the dishwasher or soak them in hot water after each use to remove bacteria and fungus.

-The American Academy of Pediatrics recommends stopping pacifier use altogether after a baby turns 6 months old.
-This helps prevent thrush and other oral conditions such as bite changes.
+The American Academy of Pediatrics recommends stopping pacifier use altogether after a baby turns six months old to prevent thrush and other oral conditions such as bite changes.

 High levels of glucose make it easier for Candida fungus to grow.
 More specifically, people with diabetes who do not monitor their blood sugar accurately have a higher risk of developing yeast infections.